developer-friendly/blog/docs/posts/2024/0012-ory-kratos.md

 ## Bundling the Frontend

-We mentioned that we are using [ViteJS] for bundling our code.
+We mentioned that we are using ViteJS[^6] for bundling our code.
 We don't do a lot of crazy stuff in this code.
 Yet one crucial feature we need (not present in VanillaJS) is the ability to override the variables from the environment variables.
 That is where ViteJS provides a great hand. :handshake: